nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 * Did you like this story?
 * Did you like this story?
 (It helps us to know)
-* Does this type of reporting matter to you?
+* Does this kind of reporting matter to you?
-* Does this type of reporting matter to you?
+* Does this kind of reporting matter to you?
 (It helps us to know)

 ### Results